mesonbuild/meson/docs/markdown/Subprojects.md

 It should be noted that this is only guaranteed to work for subprojects that are built with Meson.
 The reason is the simple fact that there is no possible way to do this reliably with mixed build systems.
-Because of this, only meson subprojects are described here.
+Because of this, only Meson subprojects are described here.
 [CMake based subprojects](CMake-module.md#cmake-subprojects) are also supported but not guaranteed to work.